Scalable Community Detection in Massive Networks Using Aggregated Relational Data: ARDMMSB Model and Algorithm

 \subsection{Proposed model: ARDMMSB}

-We wish to apply the aggregated relational data framework to network data.
-We proceed by showing parameters used to generate the entire network data can be recovered though ARD, thus reducing the computational costs needed to learn a prohibitively large network.

-In a complete graph, we observe an $n \times n$ adjacency matrix where $\delta_{ij} = 1$ if there is a directed edge from $i$ to $j$ and 0 otherwise.
+In a complete graph, we observe an {$N \times N$} adjacency matrix $\boldsymbol{\delta}$ where $\delta_{ij} = 1$ if there is a directed edge from $i$ to $j$ and 0 otherwise.
+We assume that there are $K$ latent communities present in this network, where the probability of an edge between these communities is determined by a $K\times K$ block matrix $B$, where $B_{lm}$ is the probability of an edge from a node in community $l$ to a node in community $m$.
 In the MMSB, the propensity to form ties is modeled conditionally on $\pi_i$ and $\pi_j$, the memberships of sender $i$ and receiver $j$.
 The probability is calculated by integrating over the sender and receiver indicators $s_{ij}$ and $r_{ij}$,

+\citet{gopalan2013efficient} infer these global parameters $B, \boldsymbol{\pi}$ from subgraphs formed from the original graph.
+While these subgraphs can be constructed to contain many links, it may still be challenging to generate reasonably sized subgraphs which can infer these global parameters well.
+For example, when learning the off diagonal elements of $B$, the inter group connection probabilities, there may only be a limited number of edges with which to perform inference.
+This can lead to noisy estimates of these parameters, and may make convergence of the inference scheme challenging.